AxonIQ/reference-guide/extensions/spring-amqp.md

 # Spring AMQP

-Spring AMQP is an alternative approach to distributing events, besides Axon Server which is default.
+Spring AMQP is an alternative approach to distributing events, besides Axon Server which is the default.

 Axon provides out-of-the-box support to transfer events to and from an AMQP message broker, such as [RabbitMQ](https://www.rabbitmq.com/).